odennav/terraform-aws-vpc-kubespray/README.md

 - Bastion, private and database EC2 instances.

-- Internet for Bastion EC2 instances.
+- Internet gateway for Bastion EC2 instances.

 - NAT gateway for private EC2 instances to communicate with the internet.

 - Elastic IPs assigned for NAT gateways.

 No routes created from NAT gateway to database instances.

-Shell scripts used to automate deployment of kubernetes cluster to private EC2 instances with kubespray.

-Inventory list for ansible is dynamically build with `.tpl` template.

-Amazon EKS cluster is best for production but not deployed due to financial costs.

 ### Requirements